MalcolmMcNeely/ProjectAgoraWiki/Technical-Strategy.md

 Should be included in their respective tasks.

 #Picking up work
 The backlog will (or should) be populated and we'll pick up work items as and when we want.
+If a epic/story lacks stories/tasks then we can add/edit/remove as we see fit.